SylvainSoKette/vmachine/README.md

 ## Why ?

-I made this virtual machine to confirm that I understood how computer and cpu worked.
+I'm a huge fan of [Ben Eater](https://www.youtube.com/c/BenEater/) and binged watched all of his videos on building a computer from scratch.
-As a side effect, I guess it can also be used to learn about cpu architectures, machine code, assembly and compilers !
+Since I lack a shop, soldering iron and the will to order electronic parts, I instead started working on designs on paper.
+I made this virtual machine to confirm that I understood how computer and cpu worked, and to actually test my instruction set.
+Maybe some other people will find this usefull to visualize what is actually happening inside every cpu.

-This is the very first version, a proof of concept.
-I plan to make more version to iterate over the concept and make it actually useful, 16 bytes is currently pretty useless :)
+This is a proof of concept, I plan to to iterate over the design and make it actually useful, 16 bytes is currently pretty useless :)

 ## Architecture